The Blind Side (film): Plot

-Leigh Anne has a face-to-face conversation with Michael's mother about adopting him.
-Although she seems unresponsive in the beginning, the mother finally wishes Michael the best.
+Leigh Anne has a face-to-face conversation with Michael's mother Denise about adopting him.
+Although she seems unresponsive in the beginning, Denise finally wishes Michael the best.
 Michael is heavily recruited by many prestigious schools.
-SJ talks to coaches and negotiates on Michael's behalf—and his own.
+SJ talks to coaches and negotiates on both Michael's behalf and his own.
 When Michael gets his grades high enough, he decides to attend the University of Mississippi (known colloquially as "Ole Miss").
 But as Ole Miss was where Sean Sr. had played basketball, Leigh Anne had been a cheerleader, and Miss Sue had been as well, NCAA investigator Granger is tasked to look into the matter to determine if the Tuohys took him in and unduly influenced him just so he would play for their alma mater.

 Michael runs away before the interview is over and confronts Leigh Anne about her motives for taking him in.
-He then proceeds to find his biological mother in Hurt Village.
+He then proceeds to find his biological mother Denise in Hurt Village.
 A gang leader welcomes him back, offers him a beer, and makes sexually offensive insinuations about Leigh Anne and Collins.
 When Michael gets angry, the gang leader threatens to go after them, and as a result, Michael battles with him and others.
-After thinking things over and questioning Leigh Anne, Michael tells Granger he chose Ole Miss because "it's where my family goes to school."
+After thinking things over and questioning Leigh Anne, Michael tells Granger he chose Ole Miss because "it's where my family goes to school".
 Michael is accepted into college and says his farewells to the Tuohy family.

 The film ends with information about and photos of the real Tuohy family and Michael Oher.
-He was drafted by the Baltimore Ravens in the first round of the 2009 NFL Draft and played in the National Football League.
+He was drafted by the Baltimore Ravens in the first round of the 2009 NFL draft and played in the National Football League.